OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 The node `dpdk.interfaces` wraps a list of interface configurations.
 Items of the list follows the structure that can be found in other capture interfaces.
 The individual items contain the usual configuration options such as `threads`/`copy-mode`/`checksum-checks` settings.
-Other capture interfaces, such as AF_PACKET, rely on the user that NICs are appropriately configured.
-Configuration through kernel does not apply to applications running under DPDK.
-The application is solely responsible for the initialization of NICs it is using.
+The items also contain certain entries specific to DPDK.
+These are covered in more detail in the following subsections.

+DPDK has a concept of primary and secondary processes. `Multi-process support <https://doc.dpdk.org/guides/prog_guide/multi_proc_support.html>`_ allows a group of DPDK processes to work together.

+Responsibility of a primary process is to allocate and free up shared resources.
+There can only be one primary process per given file-prefix (i.e. namespace).
+Processes with different file-prefix are not able to communicate.
+Number of secondary processes are not strictly limited.
+After the memory is initialized, secondary processes can attach to these memory zones and work within them.
+This means that secondary process typically needs for its functioning a primary process to be alive.
+Additionally, primary process and any other secondary process must not share logical cores.
+For data exchange with the primary process, secondary processes often use `DPDK rings <https://doc.dpdk.org/guides/prog_guide/ring_lib.html>`_.
+Type of the process is specified using the DPDK `proc-type` parameter at the start of the application.

+Suricata is able to work both as a primary or a secondary process.
+However, initialization of Suricata varies greatly depending on the process type.
+It is also covered in the following subsections.

+.. _sub-dpdk-primary-process:
+  Suricata as a primary process (ethdev mode)
+  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+As shown at the Figure :numref:`dpdk-high-lvl`, DPDK applications do not use kernel layer.
+As a result, they can acheive greater processing speeds.
+On the other hand, the drawback of this approach can be seen in the configuration process.
+NICs are commonly configured by the user through external tools (e.g. `ethtool`) and capture interfaces of the applications (e.g. `AF_PACKET`) only need to capture packets from the interface.
+Since this layer is cut out when using the DPDK applications, it is the responsibility of the application to configure the NICs appropriately.
 So, before the start of Suricata, NICs that Suricata uses, must undergo the process of initialization.
-As a result, there are extra extra configuration options (how NICs can be configured) in the items (interfaces) of the `dpdk.interfaces` list.
+As a result, there are extra configuration options (how NICs can be configured) in the items (`interface:`) of the `dpdk.interfaces` list.
 At the start of the configuration process, all NIC offloads are disabled to prevent any packet modification.
 According to the configuration, checksum validation offload can be enabled to drop invalid packets.
 Other offloads can not be currently enabled.